 Some types of chemotherapy cause more bleeding problems than others.
 Your risk of bleeding increases over the course of treatment.
 Your risk is greatest during the period in each treatment cycle when your platelet count is lowest.
 This is called the nadir.
 Talk with your healthcare provider about your nadir.
 Then take extra care to prevent bleeding at that time.

 Preventing bleeding and bruising

 When brushing your teeth, use a soft toothbrush.
 If flossing or using a dental water jet causes bleeding, stop until your platelet count increases.

 Talk to your dentist about postponing teeth cleanings or dental work.

 Shave with an electric razor, not a straight razor.

-Ask your doctor which medications you should stop taking.
-Some, such as aspirin, make it harder for blood to clot.
+Ask your healthcare provider which medicines you should stop taking.
+Anti-inflammatory medicines such as aspirin, naproxen or ibuprofen make it harder for blood to clot.

-Avoid contact sports or do activities likely to cause bruising.
+Don't do contact sports or other activities likely to cause bruising.